Atlanta police chief resigns after fatal police shooting

 “In a circumstance like this where an officer is involved in the use of deadly force, the public has a right to know what happened,” GBI Director Vic Reynolds told a news conference on a day when protesters gathered at the scene of the shooting and in other areas of Atlanta.

-The security camera video does not show Brooks’ the initial struggle with police.
+The security camera video does not show Brooks’ initial struggle with police.

-A crowd of roughly 150 demonstrators, including members of Brooks’ family, gathered Saturday outside the restaurant where he was shot.
+Demonstrators including members of Brooks’ family gathered Saturday outside the restaurant where he was shot.
 Police shut down streets for several blocks around the restaurant as protesters marched peacefully in the streets.
+There was a short, tense standoff with Georgia state troopers who lined up to block protesters as they tried to march onto a nearby interstate highway.
+The demonstrators eventually turned away.

-Among them was Crystal Brooks, who said she is Rayshard Brooks’ sister-in-law.
+Among those protesting was Crystal Brooks, who said she is Rayshard Brooks’ sister-in-law.

 “He wasn’t causing anyone any harm,” she said.
 “The police went up to the car and even though the car was parked they pulled him out of the car and started tussling with him.”